 Know Before You Go

-Please check-in at the meeting point 15 minutes prior to your scheduled tour time.
-Tours will depart promptly at the scheduled time, and no refunds will be given for late arrivals or missed tours.
+Please check-in at the meeting point 10 minutes prior to your scheduled tour time.
+Tours cannot be delayed for late arrivals, and no refunds will be given for late arrivals or missed tours.

-Wear comfortable walking shoes and be sure to dress warmly in colder temperatures, and bring a cover for bare shoulders inside any churches in the warmer months.
+Wear comfortable walking shoes, be sure to dress warmly in colder temperatures, and bring a cover for bare shoulders and knees inside any churches.

 Stone bridge with arches over a river in Rome, Italy; buildings and trees in background.